Ephfullstack/bank_account/readme.md

 # Phase 1

 Set up a bank account class which can be used as a template for a bank account object. this object can hold the functionality of being able to withdraw(credit) and deposit(debit) while expressing the date of the transaction and the total balance.

+This seemed like the most profficent way of creating this programm.